Mihara/nimlike/README.md

 * Page titles on comment pages are read from actual pages, and filenames are used only if the actual pages don't have a level 1 header.
 * Comments can contain newlines and links.
 * What passes for a database is more resilient to user input.
 * Comments require a client certificate to enter, likes do not.
-Comments handle nicknames more gracefully, and allow newlines and links.
+* Comments handle nicknames more gracefully.
 * When a nickname isn't given, a nickname for comment author is extracted from their certificate itself, if possible.
 * Identifying markers of comment authors -- that is, client certificate hashes -- are further hashed with a salt, and rendered as a string of emoji, preventing impersonation of people who wrote comments previously.
 * You don't have to keep the configuration file inside gemini server root, so nobody can read your salt or learn things about your directory structure from it.